What is the cost of accommodation in the Philippines ?

 Air BNB offers more privacy and ultimately gives you bigger range of locations to choose from.
 These private rentals are usually better located to amenities than large hotels and are much more cheaper.
 Someone may also find a satisfying fact that renting a place from a private host counts as support of the local economy instead of paying for an overpriced hotel room owned by some multinational corporation.

 But back to the prices.
-In general, the prices of the accommodation in the Philippines are very cheap in comparison to North America, Europe or Australia, if you search.
+In general, the prices of the accommodation in the Philippines are very cheap in comparison to North America, Europe or Australia, if you do proper search.
 There are places where you can get cottage directly on the beach starting at $20-30 per night and can accommodate 2 persons, but you can also get a room for $300 per night in Shangri-La with private beach.
 The normal price I usually pay is between $35-$50 per night but it also depends on the location.
 In Manila, places are more expensive.
 But out in the provinces, you can rent a 2 bedroom house for $200 per month, or if in the big city like Cebu, you can rent a condominium unit from $400 per month.
 The next factor for prices is the development of tourism in the area.
 Places in Bantayan Island or Siquijor Island are cheaper than prices in Boracay, Palawan or Camiguin since there are much less tourists.
 But even in those tourists overcrowded places, it is still possible to find a really cheap place, but availability might be an issue.
-In the past, we were renting in Boracay for $50 per night, just a few steps away from the beach, or $60 per night in Puerto Princesa, Palawan, close to the beach (Hartman Beach) which is full of mud.
-In Cebu, we were lucky enough to find a condo (City Scape Hotel) for $20-$30 per night, same as we booked for $40 per night in General Luna, Siargao, approximately 10 meters away from a beautiful almost unfrequented beach.
+In the past, I was renting in Boracay for $50 per night, just a few steps away from the beach, or $60 per night in Puerto Princesa, Palawan, close to the beach (Hartman Beach) which is full of mud.
+In Cebu, I was lucky enough to find a condo (City Scape Hotel) for $20-$30 per night, same as I booked for $40 per night in General Luna, Siargao, approximately 10 meters away from a beautiful almost deserted beach.